SR.N4: Origins

 Experience gained from the SR.N5 and SR.N6 would contribute to the design of aspects of the larger SR.N4, which would be four times the size of any preceding hovercraft.
 This approach is credited with having been less expensive and having resulted in a more commercially viable hovercraft than would have been if it had been constructed as per the earlier incarnation of the SR.N4 and then required to perform modifications to improve the capabilities of aspects such as the skirt, which had been considerably advanced by development of the SR.N5 and SR.N6.
 Specific improvements included the adoption of triangular rubber 'finger'-like attachments to the curtain which provided for a better seal between the hovercraft and the water's surface as well as being cheaper and easier to maintain than previous configurations.

 During the mid-1960s, some management figures within British Rail had become interested in the potential for operating a fleet of hovercraft for scheduled services that would link up to Britain's national rail system.
-In November 1965, Frank Cousins, the Minister of Technology, announced that British Rail would participating in the development of the SR.N4 and would be a customer for the type.
+In November 1965, Frank Cousins, the Minister of Technology, announced that British Rail would participate in the development of the SR.N4 and would be a customer for the type.
 While orders had already been placed for the SR.N4 by this point, the British Railways Board had decided to commit to taking delivery of the first craft to be produced; this was particularly convenient as the two orders which had been placed by Swedish operator Cross-Channel Hover Services specifically excluded accepting delivery of the first example.
 By the end of 1965, having acquired three firm orders, it was now plausible for production of the SR.N4 to proceed.